Assistance Dogs for Autistic Children in Ireland

 In other countries including America, Canada, UK, and Australia there are also Autism Groups who provide Assistance Dogs for Families of Children with Autism.

-Assistance Service Dogs for Autistic Children in Ireland
+Assistance Dogs for Children in Ireland

 But this program has already been going on in other countries all over the world for a few years now.
 In 2006 the Irish Guide Dogs for the Blind announced a new programme to assist children with autism and their families.